stefanos50/EnhancingPhotorealism-Dataset-Generator-UE5/README.md

 To extract semantic information, Unreal Engine utilizes the Custom Stencil Buffer.
 To enable this feature, search for `Custom Depth-Stencil Pass` in the project settings and set from the drop-down box the `Enabled with Stencil option`.

 To set a unique class for an object or a set of objects in the scene in the details, search for `Render CustomDepth Pass` and enable it.
-Then, search for `CustomDepth Stencil Value` and define the desired integral ID.
+Then, search for `CustomDepth Stencil Value` and define the desired ID (integer).

 ## Unreal Engine Actors/Components